-David Hathaway is a Senior Vice President in the China practice at ASG, where he advises clients on government affairs, regulatory issues, and business strategy.
-With more than two decades of consulting experience in China and the Asia Pacific region, Mr. Hathaway brings a wealth of knowledge of policy and management in both the private and public sector to ASG.
+David Hathaway is a Senior Vice President in ASG's China practice, where he advises clients on government affairs, regulatory issues, and business strategy.
+With more than two decades of consulting experience in China and across the Asia Pacific region, Mr. Hathaway brings a wealth of knowledge of policy and management in both the private and public sector to ASG.

 Mr. Hathaway was a Vice President at ICF International and Managing Director of the consulting firm’s China operations.
 In this capacity, he oversaw the launch of ICF’s commercial consulting services in China, established the firm’s legal business entity, and directed technical and management consultancy services for both private and public clients.
 He was also the Director of Business Development for Asia Pacific, leading ICF’s growth opportunities across China, and East and South Asia.